-During the fiscal year ended December 31, 2022: the board of directors held four regularly scheduled meetings and acted by written consent six times; the Audit Committee held four regularly scheduled meetings and acted by written consent six times; the Compensation Committee held two regularly scheduled meeting and acted by written consent 14 times; and the Nominations and Governance Committee held one regularly scheduled meeting and acted by written consent three times.
-During the fiscal year ended December 31, 2022, all directors attended, in person or by telephone, at least 75% of the total number of meetings of both our board of directors and the committees of our board of directors on which such director served, during their respective periods of service.
+During the fiscal year ended December 31, 2023: the board of directors held six regularly scheduled meetings and acted by written consent eight times; the Audit Committee held five regularly scheduled meetings and acted by written consent eight times; the Compensation Committee held one regularly scheduled meeting and acted by written consent 12 times; and the Nominations and Governance Committee held two regularly scheduled meeting and acted by written consent two times.
+During the fiscal year ended December 31, 2023, all directors attended, in person or by telephone, at least 75% of the total number of meetings of both our board of directors and the committees of our board of directors on which such director served, during their respective periods of service.

-The Company does not have a policy with regard to the attendance of the members of the board of directors at annual meetings of stockholders, however, directors are strongly encouraged to attend the annual meetings of stockholders whether in person or by telephone.
-Five of the eight directors then serving on the board of directors attended the 2022 Annual Meeting of Stockholders, either in person or by telephone.
+While the Company does not have a policy with regard to the attendance of the members of the board of directors at annual meetings of stockholders, directors are strongly encouraged to attend the annual meetings of stockholders whether in person or by telephone.
+Seven of the nine directors then serving on the board of directors attended in person or by telephone the annual meeting of stockholders held on June 23, 2023.
+A quorum was not present at this meeting, so the 2023 Annual Meeting of Stockholders was adjourned and reconvened on June 28, 2023.
+Four of the nine directors then serving on the board of directors attended the reconvened meeting in person or by telephone.